Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Methods

 \subsection{Dataset}

-In our approach, we utilized BindingDB \cite{liu2007bindingdb}, a publicly available database encompassing binding affinities of protein-ligand complexes, across all our experiments.
-The dataset selection specifically targeted proteins serving as drug targets, with their corresponding structural information sourced from the Protein Data Bank \cite{bank1971protein}.
-Leveraging this dataset facilitated the achievement of our objectives.
-Additionally, we implemented a filtering criterion within this dataset to exclude complexes featuring protein amino acid lengths exceeding 500, primarily due to computational resource constraints.
+In all experiments and components of the proposed method, we use BindingDB \cite{liu2007bindingdb}, a publicly available database containing binding affinities of protein-ligand complexes.
+The dataset includes target proteins that serve as drug targets, with their corresponding structural information obtained from the Protein Data Bank \cite{bank1971protein}.
+It contains about 2,993,668 binding complexes data utilizing 9,499 proteins and over 1,301,732 molecules.
+This dataset is instrumental in achieving our objectives.
+Furthermore, a filtering criterion was applied to exclude complexes with protein amino acid lengths exceeding 500, primarily due to computational resource limitations.